-Economic benefits and costs of economic instruments and their implementation
+2 Economic benefits and costs of economic instruments and their implementation

-Evaluation of the opportunity costs of forest conservation instruments such as PES and protected areas is an input needed by conservation planning tools for targeting recommendations Willingness-to-participate can be evaluated using interview and survey techniques.
-Choice experiments have been used to assess how farmers' decisions on whether to engage in agroecological measures or not depend on respondent and landscape characteristics. conservation and ecosystem service features
+Evaluation of the opportunity costs of forest conservation instruments such as PES and protected areas is an input needed by conservation planning tools for targeting Willingness-to-participate can be evaluated using interview and survey techniques.
+Choice experiments have been used to assess how farmers' decisions on whether to engage in agroecological measures or not depend on respondent and landscape characteristics. service features.